The Ultimate Guide To Choosing Your Camino

 This way, whether you’re a foodie, history buff or photographer, you can be guaranteed some fun, even when the walking is over!
 So get your planner out because you’re going to want to take some notes.
 This is your ultimate guide to choosing your perfect Camino.

-If your main source of joy on a holiday comes from experiencing all the delicious food on offer, then you’re definitely a foodie.
-Speaking as a fellow foodie, the sore feet and exhaustion that comes from a rewarding day of walking is made all the better by tucking into a hearty plate (or two) of something delicious.
+If your main source of joy on a holiday comes from experiencing all the delicious food on offer, then you’re a foodie.
+Speaking as a fellow foodie, the sore feet and exhaustion that come from a rewarding day of walking are made all the better by tucking into a hearty plate (or two) of something delicious.

 Not all Camino routes are created equal when it comes to culinary delights, so we’ve narrowed it down to three and the one you choose will solely depend on what kind of food you’re after.
 If Italian food sets your heart on fire, we’d recommend the Via Francigena.

-If beer and tapas are more up your street, then consider the Camino Mozarabe.
+If beer and tapas are more up your street, then consider the Via de la Plata (also known as Camino Mozarabe).
 Andalucia’s tapas portions are unparalleled and you could have your entire dinner portion served up to you for the price of a beer!

-Finally, the jewel of the crown, the Camino del Norte.
+Finally, the jewel of the crown, the Camino del Norte and San Sebastián in particular.
 Home to both Michelin-star dining and more casual fare, as well as seafood and everything in between, you won’t want to miss the food here.
 Plus, the coastline is to die for!

 We hear you!
 You want a challenge, maybe a mountain peak or two.
 You’re not as concerned with the social aspect or what food might be on offer.
 You want the proper hiking experience and you’re more than physically capable of handling it.